 Average length: 60 minutes | How often is it released?
 Once a week | Why should you listen?
 If you want to learn about big ideas.

-Brought to you by the team behind the fascinating and addictive TED Talks, the weekly podcast presents ideas, new ways of thinking, and compelling stories for you to mull over on the way to your dull office job.
+Coming to you from the team behind the engrossing and addictive TED Talks, the weekly podcast poses new ideas, ways of thinking and compelling stories for you to contemplate on the way to and from your mundane office job.

-Topics range from ways to save our dying planet and unpicking the problems with democracy, to a frank peek at the ways in which we love.
-If it’s brain food you’re after on your commute, rather than creepy stories or endless laugh-out-loud moments, then TED Radio Hour is what we prescribe.
+Topics can range from ways to rescue our suffering planet and unraveling the problems with democracy to a straight look at the ways in which we love.
+If it’s thought provoking material you’re after on your commute, rather than creepy stories or endless laugh-out-loud moments, then TED Radio Hour is what you need.